microsoft/Hack-Together-Fabric-AI/AI_access.md

 *The models we are using are all hosted in the Sweden Central region.
 You won't need that information for your hacking purposes.*

 #### More Python Info*
-For more guidence on using Python with Azure OpenAI you can check out the [OpenAI Python API library](AzureOpenAI) on PyPi for the docs, how to set up your environemnt variables, and for some simple examples.
+For more guidance on using Python with Azure OpenAI you can check out the [OpenAI Python API library](AzureOpenAI) on PyPi for the docs, how to set up your environment variables, and for some simple examples.

-*This will give you an explination of how to set up a .env file to store your keys and endpoints and to use dot_env the library to access your keys and enpoints (this is used in the Python examples listed in the table).*
+You'll need to add two environment variables to run the examples: ENDPOINT_URL and API_KEY. *The PyPi docs give a good example on how to set up a .env file to store your keys and endpoints and to use dot_env the library to access your keys and endpoints (dot_env is used in the Python examples listed in the table).*

 #### More .NET Info**
-For more guidence on using .NET with Azure OpenAI, check out the [Azure OpenAi client Library for .NET](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/ai.openai-readme?view=azure-dotnet-preview).
+For more guidance on using .NET with Azure OpenAI, check out the [Azure OpenAi client Library for .NET](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/ai.openai-readme?view=azure-dotnet-preview).

-To run the examples from the table above you will need to add two envrionement variables:
+To run the examples from the table above you will need to add two environment variables:
 YOUR_AZURE_OPENAI_PROXY_URL , set this to the endpoint provided above.
 YOUR_EVENT_AUTH_TOKEN , set this to your event key.